D-Ragu/CamberGauge/README.md

 # 📐 CamberGauge

+---

+> 🚧 **Under Construction**
+>
+> This project is actively being developed and refined.
+Features, UI, and accuracy are still evolving.

+> ⚠️ **Disclaimer**
+>
+> This application is intended for **educational and enthusiast use only**.
+Measurements should be verified using professional alignment equipment before making any mechanical adjustments.
+Use at your own risk.

+---

 A modern, cross-platform mobile application built with **.NET MAUI** that transforms your smartphone into a precision **wheel camber measurement tool**.

 Designed with real-world usability in mind, CamberGauge leverages device sensors, smoothing algorithms, and a clean architecture to provide stable, accurate readings for automotive enthusiasts and motorsports applications.